 Anatoly Berezkin, Dipl.
 Eng., PhD in Chemistry, Habil. in Physics and Mathematics, CBM.

 Being a researcher at the Max-Planck Institute in Düsseldorf, Anatoly got acquainted with 3d printing of resins from viscous components in the year 2013.
 During his collaboration with the German company Covestro AG he published a couple of research papers about the principles of this process.

 In the next few years at Technical University of Munich (TUM), he gained a hands-on experience in the development of automated research equipment, building CNC routers and 3D printers in a free time.
 I the year 2017 he studied Business Management, developed Ceramic 3D Printing KIT, and prepared the launch the start up around it.
-In StoneFlower team Anatoly is responsible for the product development, general business management and certification.
+In StoneFlower team Anatoly is responsible for the product development, and general business management.

 Stanislav Mironov, Dipl.
 Eng.
 Stanislav has graduated from Technical University of Munich, and joined the project after internship at Electro Optical Systems GmbH (one of the world leading companies in additive manufacturing).
 In the startup Stanislav takes care about PR, marketing, and supply chain.